wwarthen/RomWBW/Source/Images/ReadMe.txt

 included in the distribution under the Tools directory.

 The scripts are intended to be run from a command prompt.
 Open a command prompt and navigate to the Images directory.
-To build the floppy disk images, use the command "BuildFD".
-To build the hard disk images, use the command "BuildHD".
-You can use the command "Build" to build both the floppy and hard disk images in one run.
+Use the command "Build" to build both the floppy and hard disk images in one run.
+You can build a single disk image by running either BuildFD.cmd or BuildHD.cmd with a single parameter specifying the disk name.

 After completion of the script, the resultant image files are placed in the Binary directory with names such as fd_xxx.img and hd_xxx.img.